Ease the Burden of Debt with Debt Relief

 In the proposal, you retain your assets and income and the process is generally five years or less.
 You are allowed to pay your proposal off early if you have the ability to do so.

-If you file an assignment into bankruptcy, again you must obtain the services of a LIT.
+If you file an assignment into bankruptcy in Alberta, again you must obtain the services of a LIT.
 The amount that you are required to pay to your creditors is determined by your net income.
 The Trustee will advise you of that amount.
 The creditors are entitled to surplus income, non-exempt assets, income tax refunds and GST refunds.
 You will be required to attend two financial counselling sessions and the creditors have the right to oppose your discharge from bankruptcy.

 The bankruptcy process is more complicated than the proposal process.
 It is important that you have a clear understanding of the process and that you have all of your questions answered.
 The vast majority of people who file an assignment into bankruptcy with Exelby & Partners Ltd. receive an automatic discharge from bankruptcy which means that no creditors oppose their discharge and there is no Court application.